Torey Lovullo: Playing career

+Lovullo attended the University of California, Los Angeles (UCLA).
+While playing college baseball for the UCLA Bruins, he was honored as first-team All-American second baseman by Baseball America, the American Baseball Coaches Association and Sporting News in 1987.
+At the time of his graduation, he held the UCLA career records for home runs (51), hits (266), runs batted in (RBIs) (188), runs scored (211), walks (180), and at bats (856).

 An infielder in his playing days, Lovullo was listed at 6 ft 1 in and 185 lb and was a switch hitter who threw right-handed.
 He was first selected by the Kansas City Royals in the 27th round of the 1986 MLB draft, but did not sign.
 The Detroit Tigers then selected him in the fifth round of the 1987 MLB draft, and made his major-league debut with the Tigers on September 10, 1988.
 He also played in MLB for the New York Yankees, California Angels, Seattle Mariners, Oakland Athletics, Cleveland Indians, and Philadelphia Phillies.
 He appeared in his final major-league game on October 3, 1999.
 After his MLB career ended, Lovullo spent one season in Japan as a member of the Yakult Swallows in 2000.

 Lovullo first reached the major leagues for a brief trial in September 1988, during his second professional season.
 Replacing Tom Brookens at third base in the late innings of a 9–4 Tiger loss to the Yankees at Yankee Stadium on September 10, he singled off Rick Rhoden in his first major-league at bat.
 Lovullo played one full season and parts of seven others in MLB.
 In his only full campaign, with the 1993 California Angels, he appeared in 116 games and collected 92 hits for a career-high .251 batting average.
 He was the Angels' most-used second baseman, starting in 79 of the team's 162 games.
 He was a teammate that season of pitcher John Farrell, and formed an association that influenced Lovullo's managerial and coaching career.

 Overall, Lovullo appeared in 303 MLB games, including 133 at second base, and 67 each at first base and third base.
 He batted .224 (165-for-737), with 15 home runs and 60 runs batted in (RBIs).
 In Nippon Professional Baseball in 2000, he played in only 29 games and batted .197 with one home run and two RBIs.

 Lovullo's long minor league playing career — 1,433 games with 1,193 hits, and a batting average of .267 — included extended stays with the Toledo Mud Hens, Columbus Clippers and Buffalo Bisons.
 He later returned to manage in both Buffalo and Columbus.